Rest or rhythm: Netherlands coach ponders Euro 2020 options - WHIZ News

 The Dutch are already guaranteed of first place in the group after two wins and North Macedonia has already been eliminated after two losses, stripping Monday’s game at the Johan Cruyff Arena of competitive significance.

-Picking the same team would hopefully ensure the players keep up the momentum they have already gathered.
-Swapping in some fresh blood would rest some weary legs and give the bench some playing time.

-“We’ll see,” De Boer said.
-“I hope I make the right choice.”

-So far, De Boer’s decisions have paid off at Euro 2020.
-The 1988 European champions beat Ukraine 3-2 and downed Austria 2-0.
+Under De Boer’s leadership, the Netherlands beat Ukraine 3-2 and downed Austria 2-0.

 De Boer’s key choice at the tournament was to play a system of three defenders, five midfielders and two forwards instead of the traditional Dutch setup of four defenders, three midfielders and three forwards.